A History of Bible Training Institutions in

 of the ambitious university project, he offered to lease the lower

-floors to the school.
-Construction workers have been busy all year
+floor to the school.
+Construction workers worked feverishly to

 The new office building, the bottom floors of which will house the